 This includes everything you need for a working keyboard besides a plate, switches, keycaps, and cable.
+Screw-mount transparent stabilizers are recommended.

 The optional case shown is Ganymede.
+The brass plate in some photos was made by Laserboost.

 Pan supports a wide range of layouts.
 The PCB supports all layouts, but a specific plate must be selected.
 Check the guide to see how to configure a plate.
 You can either purchase one with your kit, or make it yourself using the open-source design files.